City Form of Government

 Meet City Manager - Sheyi I. Ipaye, CPM, Fellow-HKSG

-As the Chief Executive Officer in Glenn Heights, he completed a “state of Art” Community Park and improve streets, and water storage facilities for future developments.
-He earned the reputation as a results-focused “go-to” manager.
-While in Palestine, he supervised numerous economic development projects including the development of more than two million square feet for a Walmart Distribution Center, construction of a new state-of-the-art water treatment and sewer facility, establishment of the Steven Bennett Park through a $1 million grant from the Texas Department of Wildlife and improvements to the city’s museum, theatre, Convention Center, and downtown development.
+In Palestine, he supervised numerous economic development projects, including the development of more than two million square feet facility for a Walmart Distribution Center, the construction of a new state-of-the-art water treatment and sewer facility, establishment of the Steven Bennett Park through a 50/50 grant from the Texas Department of Wildlife.
+He completed improvements to the city’s museum, theatre, Convention Center, and downtown development.
 Additionally, Ipaye successfully developed and maintained a constructive labor-management relationship with the Civil Service Commission.

 Throughout his career, he has consistently given back to the community.
-He is a member of the Lions Club, has served on the Texas City Managers Association’s Nominating Committee, Texas Municipal League Small Cities Advisory Committee and volunteered with the International City & County Manager Association (ICMA), Committee on International Affairs.
+He is a member of the Rotary Club, Lions Club, served on the Texas City Managers Association’s Nominating Committee, Texas Municipal League Small Cities Advisory Council and volunteered with the International City & County Manager Association (ICMA), Committee on International Affairs.

-Sheyi Ipaye is a strong family man who likes to lead by example.
-He has been married to his lovely wife Emma for almost four decades.
+Ipaye is a strong family man who likes to lead by example.
+He has been married to his lovely wife Emma for over four decades.
 They are blessed with raising five college graduates.

 Responsibilities

-The city manager serves as the council's chief advisor, as well as directs and oversees the day-to-day operations of all city departments and staff.
+The city manager serves as the council's chief advisor, he directs and oversees the day-to-day operations of the city.
 The city manager also prepares the city's annual budget with the assistance of department heads.
 Both the council and citizens count on the city manager to provide them with complete and objective information, pros and cons, alternatives, and long-term consequences pertaining to various issues under consideration.

 Responsibilities of the city manager include: